swaptacular/swpt_accounts/README.md

   start additional processes, dedicated to the flushing of particular type of messages, to handle the load.

-  The "FLUSH_message-type_WAIT"" environment variables control the number of seconds to wait between two sequential flushes (default 2).
+  The "FLUSH_*message-type*_WAIT" environment variables control the number of seconds to wait between two sequential flushes (default 2).
 For example, configuring "FLUSH_PREPARED_TRANSFERS_WAIT=0.5" will try to flush the outgoing "PraparedTransfer" messages every 0.5 seconds.